 Almonds have been prized since ancient times and are believed to be the oldest widely grown of all nut crops.
-Today, almonds are still one of humankind’s most beloved and healthiest nuts.
-Almonds nutrition benefits are appreciated across the globe, where they’re used in numerous ways: eaten raw as a healthy snack, as the base ingredient in almond butter and almond flour, blended into almond milk, and made into many types of body lotions, oils and fragrances.
+Today, they are still one of humankind’s most beloved and healthiest nuts, and almonds nutrition benefits are appreciated across the globe, where they’re used in numerous ways, such as: